datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

-	A global pipe, "global-person", has three source datasets, crm-person, hr-person and economy-person.
+	A global pipe, ``global-person``, has three source datasets, crm-person, hr-person and economy-person.
 The crm-person dataset has high quality work experience data and medium quality hours logged data.
 The hr-person dataset has high quality personal information and the economy-person dataset has high quality hours logged data.
-In our global pipe "global-person" we wish to set 3 golden records: email, weekly-hours-billed and hours-pr-project.
+In our global pipe ``global-person`` we wish to set 3 golden records: email, weekly-hours-billed and hours-pr-project.
 By using the "coalesce" function we may specify which source dataset has the master data for which specific variable.

 	For example we might assume that hr-person should be master for "email", crm-person should be master for "hours-pr-project" and economy-person should be master for weeky-hours-billed.
 This may be setup by the following logic: